 From an artist perspective, what’s your favorite part of “Number Delete”?
 Why?

-I love my verse on “Delete his number, Keep his Hummer….” because I wish I had an ex boyfriend that I got vengeance on, by keeping his car and never tell him.
+I love my verse on “Delete his number, Keep his Hummer….” because I wish I had an ex-boyfriend that I got vengeance on, by keeping his car and never tell him.
 That is the mischievous fun, actor side of me talking.
 In reality, I am far too responsible of a citizen to steal someone’s car, but I do think it would be extremely funny if someone did that.

 Who are your musical influences that have contributed to your success?

-50 Cent is actually my favourite rapper/influencer (as he is also a businessman in addition to being an expressive artist, and I mean, wow his body!?).
+50 Cent is actually my favorite rapper/influencer (as he is also a businessman in addition to being an expressive artist, and I mean, wow his body!?).
 Other musical influences: Frank Sinatra, Nancy Sinatra, Lana Del Ray, Jay-Z, Biggie Smalls, Beyonce, Mary J. Blige, Lauryn Hill,

 Do you have any upcoming events or releases you’d like to tell our readers about?

 I am releasing a new R n B Track called “K.I.S.S.
-Therapy”, some time in September.K.I.S.S.
+Therapy”, sometime in September.K.I.S.S.
 Therapy is going to be quite different from this track, but that is who I am growing to become - a versatile artist.